ATSC-M/H

 ATSC-M/H (Advanced Television Systems Committee - Mobile/Handheld) is a U.S. standard for mobile digital TV that allows TV broadcasts to be received by mobile devices.

 ATSC-M/H is a mobile TV extension to preexisting terrestrial TV broadcasting standard ATSC A/53.
 It corresponds to the European DVB-H and 1seg extensions of DVB-T and ISDB-T terrestrial digital TV standards respectively.
 ATSC is optimized for a fixed reception in the typical North American environment and uses 8VSB modulation.
 The ATSC transmission method is not robust enough against Doppler shift and multipath radio interference in mobile environments, and is designed for highly directional fixed antennas.
-To overcome these issues, additional channel coding mechanisms are introduced in ATSC-M/H to protect the signal.
+To overcome the issues, additional channel coding mechanisms are introduced in ATSC-M/H to protect the signal.
 As of 2021, ATSC-M/H is considered to have been a commercial failure.

 Evolution of mobile TV standard

 Requirements

-Several requirements of the new standard were fixed right from the beginning:
+Several requirements of the new standard have been fixed since the beginning: